There may be a whiff of truth to claims by allergy sufferers who sniffle that this season is, well, a bigger headache than years past.

 "Literally, every year is the worst year," said Schwartz, chief of allergy and rheumatology for Kaleida Health and the University at Buffalo.
 "Now it may actually be, but when it's there and you're feeling it, you don't remember what last year was like."

 Pollen counts and allergy attacks vary widely from region to region, locality to locality and day to day, and no one entity tracks the full complexity of their ups and downs across the country.
-This year, though, signs really do point to a particularly prickly season.
+But everything is ripe this year for a historic season.

-A sampling from the National Allergy Bureau's tracking website showed high pollen counts in several cities this week, including Albany and New York City, with their birch, oak and maple trees, and Oxford, Ala., where walnut, pine and willows are in bloom.
+The National Allergy Bureau shows high pollen counts in the Northeast this week, including Albany and New York City, with their birch, oak and maple trees, and Oxford, Ala., where walnut, pine and willows are in bloom.
 The bureau is part of the American Academy of Allergy, Asthma and Immunology.

 "It's been a very bad season so far. ...
 A lot of people suffering," said Dr. William Reisacher, director of the allergy center at New York-Presbyterian/Weill Cornell Medical Center in New York City.